Do you want people-friendly streets in Soho?

 The opportunity: build back better!

 The timed street closures put in place during the Covid crisis have not just helped the hospitality industry, but shown what Soho can be like with less space for traffic and more for people.
-This is an opportunity for change.
+The closures are not perfect, and have created a few challenges of their own, such as tables and chairs obstructing mobility aid users.
+But they present an opportunity for change.

 Throughout Europe, city centres with historic streets like Soho’s have already taken bold steps to reduce motor traffic significantly, even in commercial centres that require deliveries.